 All this said, Android doesn’t support UMS anymore.
 Thus, you can’t use a program like Recuva to recover files from a device connected with MTP or PTP.
 It won’t even see your device.
 EaseUs MobiSaver asked us to enable UMS, but this just isn’t possible on modern Android phones.

 There is a silver lining: if your phone has an SD card, you can remove it and put it in your PC using a built-in slot or an external reader.
 From there, Recuva can work its magic.
 However, few Android phones store text messages on the SD card.
 Thus, you won’t be able to recover anything from your card in most cases.

 How to Back Up and Restore Android Text Messages

 While you’re generally out of luck for recovering text messages, the good news is that backing them up is simple.
-Take a few minutes to set up an automatic backup plan today, and you’ll never have to worry about losing a message again.
+Take a few minutes to set up an automatic backup plan today, and you’ll never have to worry about how to retrieve deleted messages again.

-For easily backing up text messages, SMS Backup & Restore is your best bet.
+For easily backing up text messages, a free app called SMS Backup & Restore is your best bet.
 It’s easy to set up, runs on a schedule, and backs up to cloud storage.
-If you want to back up everything at once, try another top backup app.
+If you want to back up everything at once, try another top Android backup app.

-You can slide out the left menu in the app and tap View backups to make sure they’re working anytime.
+You can slide out the left menu in the app and tap View backups to make sure they’re working.
 Choose Restore from this menu when you need to recover messages.

 Download: SMS Backup & Restore (Free)

-While the Android text recovery scene isn’t great, thankfully backing up is.
-If there was a perfect way to back up, we’d be happy to share it with you.
+While the Android text recovery scene isn’t great, thankfully backing up is easy.
+If there was a perfect way to recover old messages, we’d be happy to share it with you.
 As is, though, a combination of Android limitations and expensive recovery tools mean that you can’t recover messages without paying a significant amount of money and modifying your phone.